ga-curriculum/quick-refresher-for-ml/microlesson-01/README.md

 - **Churn Prediction**: Identifying customers likely to leave a subscription-based service.
 - **Supply Chain Optimization**: Forecasting demand and managing inventory efficiently.

 ---

-## 8. Optimizations and Enhancements

-### Ensemble Methods:
-- **Random Forest**: Builds multiple decision trees and combines their outputs to improve accuracy and reduce overfitting.
-- **Gradient Boosting**: Sequentially builds trees where each tree corrects errors of the previous one.
-- **AdaBoost**: Focuses on correcting errors made by previous models by assigning higher weights to misclassified instances.

-### Hyperparameter Tuning:
-- **Grid Search**: Systematically explores hyperparameter combinations to find the best configuration.
-- **Randomized Search**: Randomly samples hyperparameters for a quicker search.
-- **Automated Tools**: Libraries like Optuna or Hyperopt automate the search for optimal hyperparameters.

----

-## 9. Visualizing Decision Trees
-Visualization is a key feature of decision trees.
-Tools and libraries like Scikit-learn provide easy-to-use functions to plot trees for better understanding.

-### Tools for Visualization:
-- **Graphviz**: Produces high-quality tree visualizations.
-- **Matplotlib**: Generates simple and interactive plots.
-- **Decision Tree Plotting in Scikit-learn**: Offers built-in functions to visualize trees directly.

 4. **C.4 [Random Forest]** ( 5 min)